swimlane/ngx-ui/projects/swimlane/ngx-ui/README.md

 # ngx-ui [![Code Climate](https://codeclimate.com/github/swimlane/ngx-ui/badges/gpa.svg)](https://codeclimate.com/github/swimlane/ngx-ui)

-Component & Style Library for Angular4+ by Swimlane.
+Component & Style Library for Angular by Swimlane.

 _Note: This project is under heavy construction and is not intended for general production use yet.
 As such, we are not accepting bugs at the moment and documentation is quite lacking._